 The Spectrum Analysis feature has been temporarily removed from Discover in Wi-Fi Cloud v8.9.
 This feature will be reintroduced in a future version to improve the quality of results based on new AP chipset capabilities.
 For more information, see Spectrum analysis feature not available in Wi-Fi Cloud v8.9.

-Spectrum analysis is supported on AP325 and AP420 devices.
+Spectrum analysis is supported on APs with a third scanning radio.
 The third radio allows a dedicated source for a consistent spectrum analysis.
 When spectrum analysis is started, the third radio switches from scanning mode to spectrum analysis mode and the third radio stops regular scanning.

 - Spectrum analysis can be started only on one AP at a time

 - Spectrum analysis cannot be triggered on an AP that is performing prevention or packet capture activity

 - If spectrum analysis is already running on a device:

 - You cannot start spectrum analysis on the device again

 - You cannot trigger any prevention on that device

 - You cannot trigger packet capture for that device

 - Select Monitor > WiFi, then select the Access Points tab.